cmcgee-mac/norm/README.md

 Once you declare your statement as outside of a method  you get additional features such as compile-time checking.
 For example, if you have variables in your SQL that don't match a field in the parameters class then you get a compile error.
-There are other compile time checks available here too.
-This is the recommended approach for more complex and dynamic statements.
+If you have malformed SQL code the compiler will show an error This is the recommended approach for more complex and dynamic statements.

 Also, since the statement is static and has package visibility it can be used